eddiebeltran33/swstarter/README.md

 - [ ] Test 404 cases and invalid data
 - [ ] Install husky and prevent commit if there are linting errors
 - [ ] Inertia endpoint tests (Laravel dusk)
+- [ ] Mock the SWAPI client to avoid hitting the SWAPI

 ## UI